コンテンツにスキップ

 ————————————————————————————————————————————————— ——————————

-The central space is an exhibition by Yukio Shiba.
+The central space is an exhibition by Shiba Yukio.

-He is a playwright and director, and the exhibition mainly used "words."
+As a playwright and director, he created an exhibition that primarily used "words."

-Select the number you like from the box and select a letter from inside.
-Furthermore, each letter has a designated place to open it depending on the number, so viewers are asked to read the letter at the location marked on the map.
-It has been specified.
+Visitors choose a number from the box and then select a letter from inside, and the letter is then assigned a specific location to open, according to the number, so viewers are asked to read the letter at the location marked on the map.

-You can also write a reply to the letter you read and mail it, but the reply will be delivered to someone you don't know, and (other mailers) will send a reply to the letter of your choice from someone you don't know.
-The system is such that a reply will be sent to you by mail.
+You can also write a reply to the letters you have read and mail it, but your reply will be delivered to someone you don't know, and you (the other mailers) will receive a reply to the letter you selected by mail from someone you don't know.

 2

-I myself actually received the letter and opened it at the designated location.
+I actually picked up the letter and opened it at the designated location.

-If you look at the photo, you can understand the contents, but it seems that the person writing this letter is about to go to the sea to cry.
+If you look at the photo you will understand what it says; the writer of the letter is about to go to the sea to cry.

-I wrote a reply and mailed it, mentioning the recommended ``Aisukurin.''
+I wrote a reply, mentioning the recommended "Ice Cream," and mailed it.

 3

-Immediately after the session, I received a reply envelope written by someone else enclosed in the envelope I had written.
+Immediately after the event, a reply written by someone else was sent to me in the reply envelope that I had written.

-I didn't write the text intentionally, but it seems like he was worried about me, who was crying while eating ice cream by the sea in this cold winter.
+I won't include the exact words, but it seems he was worried about me as I sat eating ice cream by the sea in this cold winter, about to cry.

 miyanaga_20